BasicVariable/BM-Wrapped-Docs/README.md

 Items (by item IDs) or item types that the bot wont consider buying for you.

+**• autoResell > autoValue**

+Will get recent legitimate sales and averages them to get a resell value, will ignore if it comes out lower than the purchase rate + minimumProfit

+**• autoResell > minimumProfit**

+Will ignore the set manualResell rate and autovalue rate if the profit (by rate) is less than whatever you set minimumProfit to.

+**• autoResell > manualValues**

+Mixture of general rates and customrates (just called customResell), please look at the custom rates section when configuring customResell, rap/value settings are just the rates you'd like the bot to list rap/value items. **WARNING:** be sure to set rap/value higher than normal, it's bad to generalized items, some rap items can sell for 2.4+; you'll be able to change the listing rate through the bot embed if you don't like it!

 # Commands

 /help under @BM-Wrapped will give you a full list of the bot's commands and their descriptions, I won't be writing docs for each of them.